NethServer/docs/administrator-manual/en/disaster_recovery.rst

 Skip network restore
 --------------------

-Network configuration is restored by default, but sometimes it's necessary to restore an installation on a different hardware without migrating the network configuration.
+Network configuration is restored by default, but sometimes it is necessary to restore an installation on a different hardware without migrating the network configuration.
 This is a common scenario when moving a virtual machine from a VPS provider to another.